 - Eliminate redundancy.
 Since lockups include the block IOWA logo, don’t include “Iowa” or “University of Iowa” in the unit text of your lockup.
 For example, “Iowa Memorial Union” should be entered as “Memorial Union” to avoid redundancy.

 Use your lockup when unit identification is valuable to the audience.
 Use over solid fields of black, gold, or white.

 When a logo tab is used over a full-bleed cover photo, use your lockup on the back cover.

 Use your lockup on promotional merchandise and apparel.

 Lockups may be used over dark-black, full-bleed photos.
 Don’t use lockups over colorful photos.

 Place your lockup in a solid field of black or gold when colorful, full-bleed photos are used.

 Use lockups to prioritize your messaging instead of your unit name.
 Keep lockups small.

 Don’t place lockups in logo tabs or shapes.

 Don’t use lockups on websites.
-The logo is already in the brand bar, and the formal wordmark should be used in the footer.
+The logo is already in the brand bar and unit identification should be displayed as plain text.